Arrive Tbilisi, Georgia

 YEREVAN, ETCHMIADZIN & ZVARTNOTS

 This morning, visit the ruins of the seventh-century Zvartnots Cathedral.
 Later, stop by Etchmiadzin Cathedral.
 This ancient cathedral serves as the headquarters for the Armenian Orthodox Church.
-Explore the museum, then enjoy lunch at the family-owned Megerian Carpet Armenia’s factory and museum.
+Explore the museum, and then enjoy lunch at the family-owned Megerian Carpet Armenia’s factory and museum.
 Get comfortable as you admire exquisite handmade carpets before a traditional Armenian lunch in a rustic and atmospheric restaurant.
 Enjoy an afternoon at leisure.
 Tonight, celebrate the end of your journey through the Caucasus with a farewell dinner.

 Transfer to the airport for your departure flight.